boguszpawlowski/ComposeCalendar/README.md

 - `Multiple` - a list of dates can be selected.
 - `Period` - selectable period - implemented by `start` and `end` dates. - selection will contain all dates between start and the end date.
 This implementation of SelectionState also allows for handling side-effects and vetoing the state change via `confirmSelectionChange` callback.

+## Week Calendar
+Apart from the default calendar, there is also a week calendar, which shows a single week at a time.
+It can be used in the same way as the default calendar, and has the same customization options.

 ## KotlinX DateTime
 As the core of the library is built on `java.time` library, on Android it requires to use [core libary desugaring](https://developer.android.com/studio/write/java8-support) to be able to access it's API.